Reactions to the Manchester Arena bombing

-The reactions to the Manchester Arena bombing, which occurred on 22 May 2017, include the responses by political and religious leaders, media and the general public, both within the United Kingdom, where the Manchester Arena bombing took place, and from other nations and international organizations.
+The reactions to the Manchester Arena bombing, which occurred on 22 May 2017, include the responses by political and religious leaders, media and the general public, both within the United Kingdom, where the Manchester Arena bombing took place, and from other nations and international organisations.
 Numerous notable establishments around the world also held memorials.

 Ariana Grande, who had been giving a concert at the Manchester Arena shortly before the attack, issued a statement thereafter via Twitter that she was "broken," and offered to help those affected by the bombing.
-The general public sympathised with Grande's words and showed their overwhelming support, briefly making the tweet the most liked tweet of all time.
+The general public sympathised with Grande's words and showed their overwhelming support, briefly making the tweet the most-liked tweet of all time.
 In addition to returning to the city to visit and FaceTime hospitalised victims, Grande subsequently organised a benefit concert, One Love Manchester, headlined by herself and a number of other artists and groups.
-The concert was watched by more than 100 million people worldwide and raised proceeds exceeding £10 million in the twelve hours following its conclusion.
+The concert on 4 June was watched by more than 100 million people worldwide and raised proceeds exceeding £10 million in the twelve hours following its conclusion.

 In the United Kingdom, Prime Minister Theresa May chaired an emergency meeting of the COBRA committee in the hours following the 22 May 2017 bombing, and the UK's threat level was raised from "severe" to "critical" for a number of days, the first time it had stood at "critical" since 2007.
 May also condemned the attack, along with Mayor of Greater Manchester Andy Burnham and other leading politicians and public figures.
 Religious groups, including the Muslim Council of Britain, also voiced their condemnation.
 Internationally the attack was universally condemned by world leaders.
 The Islamic State of Iraq and Syria issued a statement in support of the act.

 Monuments in locations around the world were lit up in the colours of the Union Jack in solidarity with the UK, and silences were held to remember the victims of the bombing.
 A number of organisations and individuals offered tributes to the victims, including the broadcaster ITV, whose soap Coronation Street is filmed in Manchester; numerous figures from the music and entertainment industries also expressed their sympathy.